mthri/socket-distributed-computing/README.md

 In this sampel we have Socket Programming and Distributed Computing together in Python3
 </br>
-In this code i try to show you how to use socket programming and distrbuted computing with an very simpel example This code calculating the prime number with assign number to each socket connections.
+In this code i try to show you how to use socket programming and distrbuted computing with an very simpel example.</br>
+This code calculating the prime number with assign number to each socket connections.